 On the surface, this was a solid idea, but as TV viewers remember, the holiday promotion did not go smoothly.
 Station manager Arthur Carlson, played by the late Gordon Jump, tossed 20 live turkeys out of the WKRP helicopter.
 Even if you haven’t watched the episode, you can guess what happened.

 Following the disastrous turkey drop, Mr. Carlson summed up the cause of the debacle in a single sentence: “As God as my witness, I thought turkeys could fly.”
 That episode of WKRP In Cincinnati first aired in 1978, but its lessons remain relevant, especially for public relations professionals.

-Furthermore, PR professionals and their clients must be on the same page at all times.
+Furthermore, PR agencies and their clients must be on the same page at all times.
 Every member of their respective teams responsible for campaign execution should be aware of developments during the planning process, and should feel free to introduce and comment on ideas.
 In the case of Mr. Carlson, he kept the details of his turkey promotion a secret from his colleagues, who had to help him pick up the pieces afterward.
 If he had shared what his initiative would entail, one of his more intelligent co-workers could have pointed out that, while turkeys make a tasty Thanksgiving main course, they simply can’t fly.